LukasHromadnik/FEL-UI-SZZ/MAS/02-architecture.md

 * **Simple reactive agent** chooses the next action on the basis of the current percept only.
 * **Model-based agent** keeps the track of the world by extracting relevant information from percepts and storing it in its memory.
-* **Goal-based agent**, goals are not necesarily achivable by a single action, thus there is a need for searching and planning.
+* **Goal-based agent**, goals are not necesarily achievable by a single action, thus there is a need for searching and planning.
 * **Utility-based agent** uses the utility function to choose the most desirable action / course of actions to take.

 ## BDI agent-oriented systems